-Well/Spring Name Geologic Setting/Sensitivity Spring 1 Spring-High Sensitivity
+Well/Spring Name Geologic Setting/Sensitivity

+Well 1 Karst Areas-High Sensitivity

+Well 2 Karst Areas-High Sensitivity

+Well 3 Karst Areas-High Sensitivity

-The Pendleton PSD - Brandywine water system serves a population of approximately 658 people.
-The supply is from a single spring.
-The spring is pumped to provide an average daily production of about 41,600 gallons per day.
+The Terra Alta Water System serves a population of approximately 1465 people.
+The supply is from three wells.
+The wells are pumped to provide an average daily production of about 159,000 gallons per day.

 There are some shallow sinkholes in this area and the surface streams will generally lose their water to the subsurface.
 Surface waters can enter the ground water regime very quickly via direct injection through sinkholes or other fracture or solution openings.
 The type of flow in karst areas is described as being conduit flow and is delivered via strike oriented cave passages or along fault planes and fault passages.
-The estimated land area (approximately 1278 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
-The SWAP program's consultant, RK&K Engineers, used Mod Flow as the ground water flow model to determine a portion of the delineated area along with a hydrogeologic boundary approach in which the boundaries are identified.
+The estimated land area (approximately 516.4 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
+The SWAP program's consultant, Gannett Fleming, used hydrogeologic calculations to determine a sufficiently large area to accommodate the volume of water produced by the three wells that supply Terra Alta Water System.